llvm/clangd-www/faq.md

 also not configuration-related, i.e. resulting from clang using the wrong compile command for a file), please file a bug in the [issue tracker](https://github.com/clangd/clangd/issues).

+## Does clangd support CUDA?

+There is some support, but it's not very polished or tested. clangd uses clang to parse code and [clang can understand CUDA code](https://llvm.org/docs/CompileCudaWithLLVM.html).

+Generally you'll need to:
+ - ensure that your editor plugin is enabling clangd when CUDA files are open (e.g. enabling for extension `*.cu`)
+ - make sure that clangd understands these are CUDA files (e.g. by extension `*.cu` or adding the clang flag `-xcuda`)
+ - set the path to your cuda installation if it isn't detected, by adding the clang flag `--cuda-path=...`